Early Years/Reception curriculum

 The children are assessed when they enter Reception to give us a baseline.
 The children are assessed throughout the year against the age related guidance and given a level at the end of Reception of; Emerging, Expected or Exceeding.
 These levels are moderated with other schools in the Ashford area to ensure consistency in judgements and accuracy across schools.
 This information is discussed in transition to Year One so that their progress may continue as they move through the School.

 Billy Class daily routine:

-- They are then split into three groups for a 20 minute phonics session.
+- They then have a whole-class 20-minute Phonics session.
 The Phonics programme that we use for our Literacy work is Letters and Sounds and we aim to cover as far as Phase three by the end of the Reception year.

-- We regroup the class and each child is in a small group of 6 to carry out teacher led focused activities.
-The class teacher and one of the two teaching assistants will lead a focus group which will last around 15-20 minutes per group and will focus on developing their skills in the specific areas of learning.
-The other teaching assistant will observe and interact with child initiated learning.
+- The class is split into six groups.
+We complete one teacher-led Mathematics activity a week for each group and one Literacy based activity.
+The class teacher will lead a focus group which will last around 15-20 minutes per group and will focus on developing their skills in the specific areas of learning.
+During this time the teaching assistant will observe and interact with child initiated learning.
 The focus groups rotate throughout the day so that the children have a good mix of teacher led time and child initiated play to extend and apply their knowledge and understanding.